hoangthai9217/routes/README.md

 ## Description

-This is an open-source project sample that are show how to use some of features of Google Maps SDK for iOS, Google Places API and Direction APIs.
+This is an open-source project sample that are show how to use some of features of
+* Google Maps SDK for iOS
+* Google Places API
+* Direction APIs

 ## Requirements